shsagir/play-area-sync/docs/billing.md

 ---

 This article is all about the concepts of billing, pricing, payments, invoices & taxes.
-Please also check out the [Billing Contact](company#toc-billing-contacts) section of the Company article to learn about practical usage in the Dashboard.
+Please also check out the [Billing Contact](/billing-contact) article to learn about practical usage in the Dashboard.

 ### Free trial